A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-\begin{definition} A problem $A$ is $\SharpP$-equivalent if it is $\SharpP$-hard under 1-Turing metric reductions and can be affinely reduced to a problem in $\SharpP$. \end{definition}
+\begin{definition} A problem $A$ is $\SharpP$-equivalent if it is $\SharpP$-hard under metric reductions and can be affinely reduced to a problem in $\SharpP$. \end{definition}

-The concept of $\SharpP$-equivalence for problems relaxes the concept of $\SharpP$-completeness under 1-Turing reductions by introducing the affine reduction instead of actual membership.
+The concept of $\SharpP$-equivalence for problems relaxes the concept of $\SharpP$-completeness under metric reductions by introducing the affine reduction instead of actual membership.
 Arguably, such concept gives a more useful relation between problems that are said to be $\SharpP$-equivalent when compared to $\SharpP$-completeness.
-Any $\SharpP$-complete under 1-Turing reduction problem is also $\SharpP$-equivalent (the inverse does not necessarily hold; for instance, {\it permanent} of integer matrices is $\SharpP$-equivalent but is not $\SharpP$-complete, since it does not belong to $\SharpP$).
-Actually, the derivations we have in this paper would work even if we restricted ourselves to affine reductions for showing hardness, but 1-Turing reductions might be a reasonable compromise.
+Any $\SharpP$-complete under metric reduction problem is also $\SharpP$-equivalent (the inverse does not necessarily hold; for instance, {\it permanent} of integer matrices is $\SharpP$-equivalent but is not $\SharpP$-complete, since it does not belong to $\SharpP$).
+Actually, the derivations we have in this paper would work even if we restricted ourselves to affine reductions for showing hardness, but metric reductions might be a reasonable compromise. \mg{We note that, by definition, any $\SharpP$-equivalent problem is a weighted counting problem, since the affine reduction can be moved inside/outside the summation of weights.}

-\begin{definition} A class $C$ is $\SharpP$-equivalent if any problem in $C$ can be reduced to a problem in $\SharpP$ via an affine reduction and vice-versa, that is, any problem in $\SharpP$ can be reduced to a problem in $C$ via an affine reduction. \end{definition}
+\begin{definition} A class $C$ is $\SharpP$-equivalent if any problem in $C$ can be reduced to a problem in $\SharpP$ via an affine reduction and any problem in $\SharpP$ can be reduced to a problem in $C$ via an affine reduction. \end{definition}

-The notion of equivalence is commutative, and could be applied to any other functional complexity class.
+The notion of class equivalence is commutative, and could be applied to any other functional complexity class.
 It gives a means to represent the strong relationship between some classes, as we will see later on.
 It is worth noting that the decision variants of problems in $\SharpP$-equivalent classes are in $\PP$.